PennyLeScroche/PennyLeScroche.github.io/notes.md

 - Speed (Expedience?
 Agility?)
 - Smarts (Expertise?
 Intellect?
 Acumen?)
-- Spirit? (magic ability? might not be needed) (Impact, Insight, Intuition? works for physical ability, book-knowledge, and situational awareness) (likely to change)
+- Spirit? (magic ability? might not be needed) (Impact, Insight, Intuition? works for physical ability, book-knowledge, and situational awareness.
+Use Insight and Intution to gather information, use Impact to change your situation or while doing something stressful)
+(likely to change)

 Stress Tracks